Grandfather clock: Description

 Most of a longcase clock's height is used to hold the long pendulum and weights.
 The two chains attached to the weights and the lack of winding holes in the dial show this to be a 30-hour clock.

-Traditionally, longcase clocks were made with two types of movement: eight-day and one-day (30-hour) movements.
+Longcase clocks were traditionally made with two types of movement: eight-day and one-day (30-hour) movements.
 A clock with an eight-day movement required winding only once a week, while generally less-expensive 30-hour clocks had to be wound daily.
-Eight-day clocks are often driven by two weights – one driving the pendulum and the other the striking mechanism, which usually consisted of a bell or chimes.
-Such movements usually have two keyholes, one on each side of the dial, to wind each weight.
+Eight-day clocks are often driven by two weights – one driving the pendulum and the other the striking mechanism, which typically consisted of a bell or chimes.
+Such movements usually have two keyholes, one on every side of the dial, to wind each weight.

 By contrast, 30-hour clocks often had a single weight to drive the timekeeping and striking mechanisms.
 Some 30-hour clocks were made with false keyholes for customers who wanted guests to think that the household was able to afford the more expensive eight-day clock.
 All modern striking longcase clocks have eight-day mechanical quarter chiming and full hour striking movements.
 Most longcase clocks are cable-driven, meaning that cables suspend the weights.
 If the cable was attached directly to the weight, the load would cause rotation and untwist the cable strands, so the cable wraps around a pulley mounted to the top of each weight.
 The mechanical advantage of that arrangement also doubles the running time allowed by a given weight drop.

 Cable clocks are wound by inserting a special crank (called a "key") into holes in the clock's face and turning it.
-Others, however, are chain-driven, meaning that the weights are suspended by chains that wrap around gears in the clock's mechanism, with the other end of the chain hanging down next to the weight.
+Others are chain-driven, meaning that the weights are suspended by chains which wrap around gears in the clock's mechanism, with the opposite end of the chain hanging down next to the weight.
 To wind a chain-driven longcase clock, one pulls on the end of each chain, lifting the weights until they are just under the clock's face.